27 ENFJ Memes Protagonists Can Relate To

 While trying to be cheerful even during bad moments may seem inspiring to some people, others consider this ENFJ trait forced.

-Still, people with an ENFJ personality type rarely care about it.
+Still, people with anv rarely care about it.
 At times, they may even show that they’re annoyed but still choose to say positive words or help others.
 Their need to spread positivity is simply stronger than they are.

 Even though ENFJs talk a lot and appear as open books, they aren’t that transparent.
 While they want to get to know other people, ENFJs feel like sharing their stories isn’t fair when there are so many other people to focus on.
 Hence, it may take longer than expected to get them to open up to you.